List of Hong Kong national security cases: Online posts (June 2024)

 A 58-year-old male surnamed Au was charged with sedition under the Safeguarding National Security Ordinance and taken into custody on 21 June 2024, with no precise arrest date having been made public by police, over 200-odd social media posts in the form of statements and images on YouTube, Facebook and X (Twitter) between 23 March and 19 June.
-The posts reportedly involved the Cultural Revolution-era words "revolution is no crime, to rebel is justified", and called for the Chinese Communist Party to be dissolved and for Chinese leader Xi Jinping and Hong Kong Chief Executive John Lee to step down.
+The posts reportedly involved the Cultural Revolution-era words "revolution is no crime, to rebel is justified", and called for the Chinese Communist Party to be dissolved and for CCP General Secretary Xi Jinping and Hong Kong Chief Executive John Lee to step down.
 On 19 September, Au was sentenced to 14 months in jail.
 The sentence included a one-third discount from the starting point of 21 months on account of Au's guilty plea.
 That starting point had included three months as a deterrent for an earlier similar offence of Au.